jparker1312/Helianthus/README.md

 11. Combine Helianthus with other plug-ins.
 12. Participate in the development of Helianthus by including data.

-These capabilities make Helianthus perfect for integrating agricultural knowledge within architecture, urban planning, and product design.
+These capabilities make Helianthus perfect for integrating agricultural knowledge within urban planning, architecture and product design.

 It is composed of three categories:
 1. Import